Xerox drawn into duplicative Japanese fight

 Maybe threatening to throw all that away is just a tactic to preserve an arrangement that’s advantageous to Canon.
 It could also, however, reflect a distaste for the kind of distracting, public spat that Xerox had with Fujifilm.
 Whether Xerox likes it or not – and whether there is a cheaper vendor to be found – strong relationships matter in corporate Japan and beyond.
 It should be little surprise that hard-nosed tactics invite copycat responses.

-This article has been corrected to change the job title to chairman in second paragraph.
+Corrects Canon chief executive's name to Mitarai throughout and HP job title to chairman in second paragraph.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.